xiaohedu/ss_segmentation/README.md

 This repository contains code needed to train and test a Semantic Segmentation Convolutional Neural Network based on ERFNet.

-Core network architecture is based on ERFNet and code here was developed on top of the original repository.
-If you use this repository in your work, please cite the original paper along with the necessary Open Vision Camera papers.
+The core network architecture is based on ERFNet and code here was developed on top of the original repository.
+If you use this repository in your work, please cite the original paper along with the necessary Open Vision Camera and related papers.

 The original repository requires a Python3.6 compatible version of PyTorch.
 This repository has been made backward compatible with Python3.5 based installations of PyTorch too.
 If you are using our docker container, you don't need to worry about this.